Turkish New Zealanders

 Turkish people are mostly established their own businesses specialising in traditional Turkish food, such as kebab, baklava, and Turkish delight.

-But these businesses don't belong to Turks anymore as most of them were sold to other people.

 Demographics

 Population

 According to the 2013 census, the Turkish ethnic group accounted for 957 residents, which was a 49.5% increase from the 2006 census.
 This was a greater percentage increase than the 47.6% increase between the 2001 and 2006 censuses.

 Areas of settlement

 The majority of Turkish New Zealanders live in urban areas, mostly in the North Island (80.6%) and the remainder live in the South Island (19.4%).

 The Turkish community mostly live in the Auckland Region (mostly in the Waitematā Local Board, the Devonport-Takapuna Local Board, and the Orakei Local Board), followed by the Wellington Region, and the Otago Region.